jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The good news is, where not at a "let's burn down society" point yet.
 We can transition to the Internet Age ourselves before the frontline gets so bad and so unhappy we start a bloody revolution.

-But only if we click a new philosophy can we usher in the era of mass-collaboration ourselves.
+If we click a new philosophy, we can usher in the era of mass-collaboration ourselves.

 https://www.youtube.com/watch?v=A25EUhZGBws